AbductiveLearning/ABLkit/docs/Intro/Reasoning.rst

 required to pass the ``pseudo_label_list`` parameter in the ``__init__`` function and override the ``logic_forward`` function:

--  ``pseudo_label_list`` is the list of possible pseudo labels (also, the output of the machine learning model).
+-  ``pseudo_label_list`` is the list of possible pseudo-labels (also, the output of the machine learning model).
--  ``logic_forward`` defines how to perform (deductive) reasoning, i.e. matching each pseudo label example (often consisting of multiple pseudo labels) to its reasoning result.
+-  ``logic_forward`` defines how to perform (deductive) reasoning, i.e. matching each pseudo-label example (often consisting of multiple pseudo-labels) to its reasoning result.

 After that, other operations, including how to perform abductive reasoning, will be **automatically** set up.